de-dh/ESP32-Cheap-Yellow-Display-Micropython-LVGL/MPY_NANOGUI.md

 ## Setup

-The folder contains the complete nanogui setup.
-Only the neccessary display drivers were included.
+The `/mpy_nanogui` folder contains the complete setup for [Peter Hinch's nanogui](https://github.com/peterhinch/micropython-nano-gui).
+Only the neccessary display drivers are included.
 The screenshot shows how the displayed screen should look after a successfull setup.

 <img  src="mpy_nanogui/snapshot_nanogui.png" width="240" height="auto" />